stackpress/lib/docs/Queues.md

 The ItemQueue instance to allow method chaining.

-#### Adding Items to Bottom
+### 1.3.
+Adding Items to Bottom

-The following example shows how to add items to the bottom of the queue (lowest priority).
+The following example shows how to add items to the bottom of the queue with the lowest priority.

 ```typescript
 queue.push('bottom-item');